mhanlon/beginner_xcode/en/a-tour-of-the-xcode-interface.md

 To get back to Xcode, you can use  &#8984;-tab to invoke the app switcher to switch between the simulator and Xcode.

+If the phone in the simulator is too zoomed or too small, you can